pranab/chombo/README.md

 ## Introduction
-Set of helper classes for Hadoop and Storm, Hadoop based ETL
+Hadoop based ETL and various utility classes for Hadoop and Storm

 ## Philosophy
 * Simple to use